NavSethi2006/Sensor/README.md

 # Sensor Project

 "Sensor" is a pet project I made with an arduino and raspberry pi.
-Using the device i you can connect to a server thats hosted on the raspberry pi and open the gui application.
+Using the device you can connect to a server thats hosted on the raspberry pi and open the gui application.
 Using the gui application you can calibrate, change the alert color and much more.

 ## How to Run